drewww/breach/docs/plan.md

 1. (DONE) Pipe, Gas, etc. shows push [jay]
    a.
 What might I do that inherits for this?
 Immovable is one.
 That's not linguistically correct for Gas.
 Which is ephemeral?
 Or
 1. (BUG) Can push rockets out of the world, over walls?
+1. Try other move systems?
+Rebuild the old style?
+Consider some runner-style moves?
+Like optimize certain movement reactively with environment.
+Versus using the moves directly.
+See how that feels?
+1. Mines as weapons, grenades, stasis traps, ... ?